▒▒▒ ACCESS DENIED ▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒

 Process

-I used the heat method, which replaces UV light as the catalyst for the hydrogen peroxide reaction.
-Heat provides more even coverage since all surfaces are fully submerged, and you don’t need to wait for a sunny day.
+I went with the heat method.
+Heat replaces UV as the catalyst.
+More even results since everything is submerged, and you don’t need to wait for a sunny day.

 1. Remove all keycaps from the keyboard.